gavinest/gavinest/README.md

 My latest project is setting up a homelab.
 More details to come.

-I am the creator and maintainer of [ZeroOffset](https://gavinest.com/projects/zero-offset/).
+I am the creator and maintainer of open source project [ZeroOffset](https://gavinest.com/projects/zero-offset/).

 ## My Technology Stack